ronancpl/HeavenMS/docs/feature_list.md

 * Further improved the server's ranking system, now displaying properly daily player ranking movement.
 * Automated support for Player NPCs and Hall of Fame.
 * Protected concurrently and improved the face expression system, guarding from trivial packet spam and exploits.
+* All upgradeable non-cash equipments in inventory with level & EXP information available for read by anyone, given proper visibility.

 Cash & Items: